-Professionally, Paul most recently directed Good People for Half Moon Theatre Company, God of Carnage for River Valley Rep in July 2012, and directed Mark Twain and David Ives’ Is He Dead for Half Moon Theatre Company in November, 2011.
+Professionally, Professor Kassel most recently played the role of “Hucklebee” in Half Moon Theatre Company’s production of The Fantastiks! at the Marriott Theatre in Hyde Park, NY.
+Last year he played “John Adams” in 1776 at the Phillipstown Depot Theatre in Garrison, NY.
+He directed Good People for Half Moon Theatre Company (March 2013), God of Carnage for River Valley Rep in July 2012, and directed Mark Twain and David Ives’ Is He Dead for Half Moon Theatre Company in November, 2011.
 He played several roles in Seven Stories, directed by Roger Hendrick Simon, for the Company in March 2010.
-This fall he directed Macbeth for the Department of Theatre Arts at SUNY New Paltz.
-He will be directing David Lindsay Abaire’s Good People for Half Moon Theatre at the Cuneen-Hackett Center in Poughkeepsie in March 2013.
+In fall of 2012 he directed Macbeth for the Department of Theatre Arts at SUNY New Paltz.

-In addition to his books, Paul’s scholarly work includes several articles and many conference presentations on acting and performance theory.
+In addition to his book, Professor Kassel’s scholarly work includes several articles and many conference presentations on acting and performance theory.
 Publications include “The Four Fundamental Verbs ( Theatre Topics V9.
 N2) and “Random Acts”–an essay on applying an action-based approach to non-realistic theatre in Method Acting Reconsidered: Theory, Practice, Future (edited by Dr. David Krasner, St. Martin’s Press, 2000).
-He is the managing editor of The Players’ Journal, an e-journal by and for actors and teachers of acting.
+He is the editor of The Players’ Journal, an e-journal by and for actors and teachers of acting.